Shirodork/The-Derp-Bot-3/README.md

 # The Derp Bot 3

 > This bot is an update from The Derp Bot 2.0.
 Currently undergoing a massive code overhaul.
 More To Come.
+> Note that documentation on this GiHub is still undergoing heavy updates.
+Please bear with me!

 ## Description
 This is a multipurpose discord bot.
 The bot runs on Javascript and utilizes Node.js along with [Discord.js](https://discord.js.org).
 The bot also utilizes the MongoDB database system.
 Currently in development!